 2021 Civic Engagement

-This year, voters in Pennsylvania decide the outcomes of the PA Justice of the Supreme Court, the PA Judge of the Superior Court, the PA Judge of the Commonwealth Court, the PA Judge of the Common Pleas Court, and municipal elections.
+Last year, voters in Pennsylvania decide the outcomes of the PA Justice of the Supreme Court, the PA Judge of the Superior Court, the PA Judge of the Commonwealth Court, the PA Judge of the Common Pleas Court, and municipal elections.
 Korean and Asian American voices are as important in local, judicial, and municipal elections as these elected officials have the potential to make a direct impact on our community life.

 To increase Korean and Asian American voter turnout in 2021, Woori Center continues to lead the KACP’s civic engagement activities.
 Along with our volunteers and the KACP coalition, Woori Center aims to continue efforts of voter education, engagement and protection for both the primary and general elections.
 Woori Center plans to register first-time voters, canvass neighborhoods in Greater Philadelphia, and lead multiple rounds of phone-banking and text-banking.